 Alpha Delta Nu recognizes the academic achievement of students studying for an Associate Degree in Applied Science in Nursing.
 The society encourages the pursuit of advanced degrees in the profession of nursing, as well as continuing education as a life-long professional responsibility.
 Additionally, the society participates in the recruitment of qualified individuals into the profession of nursing.
-A minimum GPA and one-time membership fee are required
+A minimum GPA and one-time membership fee are required.

-• Formal induction ceremony for members
+Formal induction ceremony for members

-Advisors: Dr. Michelle Evans, FOXVLY 111, ext.
-3903 Laurel Krueger, FOXVLY 118, ext.
-3907 Marjie Schoolfield, FOXVLY 119, ext.
-3908
+Advisors: Laurel Krueger, FOXVLY 118, ext.
+3907 Marije Schoolfield, FOXVLY 119, ext.
+3908 Katherine Hodur, FOXVLY 129, ext.
+3915

-Alpha Sigma Lambda Honor Society/A.B.L.E.
+Alpha Sigma Lambda Honor Society/ Adults Balancing Life and Education (A.B.L.E.)